pgdouyon/vim-firebolt/README.md

 ========

 FirebolT provides enhanced f/t motions for Vim, replacing the defaults with a 2-character inline search.
-In addition FirebolT provides a one-character inline search motion specifically for jumping to parentheses, brackets, braces, and angle brackets.
+In addition FirebolT provides a one-character search motion to replace f/F.

 Usage